nayyara-airlangga/blog/README.md

 # Blog

-A personal blog I made.
-This was previously my personal site but I decided to remove that and just make this exclusively into a blog site.
+It's a personal site with a blog.

 ### Installation